-Employees hired into full-time City employment prior to May 1, 2017, and covered by the Agreement shall be entitled to longevity at the following rates:
+Employees hired into full-time City employment prior to May 1, 2022, and covered by the Agreement shall be entitled to longevity at the following rates:

 Years of Service %

 5 5%

 10 7%

 15 9%

 20 11%

-25 13%
+In addition, three (3) steps shall exist at one (1) year, two (2) years and three (3) years.
+Across the board increases shall be applied to base through Step 3 (3 years).
+Longevity increases will be calculated as an increase on the employee's base wage (Step 3), at the rate listed above, that will become effective on the employee's appropriate 5, 10, 15, and 20 year anniversary date.

-30 15%
+Anyone hired into City employment on May 1, 2022 or later shall not be eligible for longevity pay on their hourly rates.

-Longevity increases will be calculated as an increase on the employee's base wage, at the rate listed above, that will become effective on the employee's appropriate 5, 10, 15, 20, 25, and 30 year anniversary date.
-Anyone hired into City employment on May 1, 2017 or later shall not be eligible for longevity pay on their hourly rates.
 This shall include those currently or previously working in a part-time or seasonal capacity.
 Longevity for all new full-time hires shall be as follows: